wangching/RestaurantWebsite/README.md

 # Team 5 Bistro MTL Website

 Welcome to the official website of Team 5 Bistro MTL!
-This website is designed to provide information and promote our fast-food restaurant.
+This website is designed to provide information and promote our fast-food restaurant in both English and French.
 Our website is live at [team5bistromtl.netlify.app](https://team5bistromtl.netlify.app).

 ## Purpose of the Project